Reid Wiseman: Expedition 40/41

 Wiseman was part of the Expedition 40/41 International Space Station crew.
 The mission was six months in duration and lasted from May to November 2014.
 Wiseman launched at 19:57 UTC on May 28, 2014.
 The mission returned to Earth at 03:58 UTC on November 10, 2014.

 Chief of the Astronaut Office

-Wiseman was selected to be the new Chief of the Astronaut Office on December 18, 2020, replacing Patrick Forrester.
-He previously served as Forrester's Deputy Chief of the Astronaut Office.
-He stepped down as Chief on November 14, 2022 to return to the active flight rotation.
-He is rumored to be a prime candidate to be one of the four astronauts selected for the Artemis 2 mission, the first manned flight of the Orion Spacecraft.
+Wiseman was selected to be the new chief of the Astronaut Office on December 18, 2020, replacing Patrick Forrester.
+He previously served as Forrester's deputy chief of the Astronaut Office.
+He stepped down as chief on November 14, 2022, to return to the active flight rotation.

+Artemis II

+On April 3, 2023, Wiseman was selected as the crew commander for the Artemis II mission, which is planned to pass by the Moon no earlier than April 2026.
+He will be joined by NASA astronauts Christina Koch, Victor Glover, and Canadian Space Agency astronaut Jeremy Hansen.